leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 - Error management in send_menu_of_the_day_to_employees can be improved.
 - A flag of sent can be added to EmployeeMenuSelection.
 - Celery beat database should be changed to Django db instead of the file db.
+- Services and Integration should be have a abstraction or interface to be easy to be changed.